<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 All about the Spain residence visa for retirees

-As with every aspect of life, it’s not as simple as just coming here and finding a place to call home, there are legal implications such as visas which need to be considered for a more permanent move.
-Unless you are an EU citizen, people coming from around the world, including the UK, are not able to stay for more than 3 months, more specifically a maximum of 90 days every 6 months.
-Therefore, unless you intend to bounce back and forth every quarter you will need to apply for a residency visa.
+Unless you are an EU citizen, people coming from around the world are not able to stay in Spain for more than 3 months.
+More specifically, there is a maximum of 90 days every 6 months.
+Therefore, unless you intend to bounce back and forth every quarter you will need to apply for a Spain residency visa

-So, what are the requirements of the Spain residency visa for retirees?
+What are the requirements of the Spain residency visa for retirees?

 Obviously, as with all visas, you will need to be able to demonstrate fulfilment of certain pre-requisites or requirements to apply.

-The amount you need to have available is based on the current IPREM - the Indicador Público de Renta de Efectos Múltiples” This is a reference figure set by the Spanish government and used for grants, benefits and immigration procedures.
+The amount you need to have available is based on the current IPREM - the “Indicador Público de Renta de Efectos Múltiples” This is a reference figure set by the Spanish government and used for grants, benefits and immigration procedures.
 The IPREM is used to calculate the funds you need to prove your economic liquidity and this amount can increase year on year and.
-For 2022, the IPREM is currently €579 a month, which equates to €6948 a year.
-For the non-lucrative or retiree residence permit, you need to have 4 times the annual amount – which is just shy of €27,800, and for each additional family member, such as your spouse, you need to have an additional annual amount of €6948.

 Another point is that the funds need to be available in a bank account, so you can use the statements as official documents of proof, and the money needs to be in a currency that is easily convertible to the euro.
 Upon application, the Spanish Foreign Office may require you to have funds actually in a Spanish bank account (though this does depend on your country of origin) so it is advisable to open a Spanish bank account if possible.
-To be honest, if you are living here long term this will be the most effective way of managing your money on a day-to-day basis and avoiding currency conversion charges that are made when using foreign debit or credit cards etc.
+To be honest, if you are living here long term this will be the most effective way of managing your money on a day-to-day basis and avoiding currency conversion charges that are made when using foreign debit or credit cards.

-2. Health
+2. Health insurance

-In some cases, you may be eligible for state healthcare if you are a resident in Spain but receive a state pension from your home country.
-The rules do differ depending on your status and country of origin, so it is vital that you fully explore if accessing the Spanish public healthcare system is an option while you are still in your home country.
-For example, despite Brexit, if you are moving to Spain as a retiree and you receive a British pension you can obtain an S1 form which entitles you to state healthcare in Spain, which is then paid for by the UK.
+For example, despite Brexit, if you are moving to Spain as a retiree and you receive a British pension, you can obtain an S1 form which entitles you to state healthcare in Spain, which is then paid for by the UK.
 A useful starting point to check your personal situation is to visit the government website in your home country (for example gov.uk) to find advice and links to help you navigate your way through this process.

 3. Background check